-If the caller asks to meet you, you may choose or not choose to do so.
+If the caller asks to meet you, you may choose to do so not.
 The decision is yours.
 We suggest, however, that if you choose to meet a caller, you do so in a public place.

-We NEVER give out the telephone number of another Al-Anon member.
-We NEVER leave a message on a caller’s answering machine or voicemail.
+We NEVER give out the telephone number of another Al-Anon member and we NEVER leave a message on a caller’s answering machine or voicemail.

-In particular, someone will be a Telephone Answering Service (TAS) coordinator and this position includes the following duties:
+The Telephone Answering Service (TAS) coordinator and position includes the following duties:

-- See that all telephone calls are acknowledged.
+- Ensure all telephone calls have been addressed.

-- Sending them a welcome and thank you letter,
+- Sending a welcome and thank you letter,

-- Receiving and forwarding literature requests to the literature coordinator.
+- Receive and forward literature requests to the literature coordinator.

-- Receiving and forwarding requests for public information to the Al-Anon Information Service (AIS) chairperson.
+- Receive and forward requests for public information to the Al-Anon Information Service (AIS) chairperson.